 (Renfield, November 1997)

-"Monster Dog" is a Spanish-Puerto Rican production and was directed by Clyde Anderson, which was the pseudonym of an Italian director.
+"Monster Dog" is a Spanish-Puerto Rican production and was directed by Clyde Anderson, which was the pseudonym of Italian director Claudio Fragasso.
 The girl who appeared together with Alice is Victoria Vera, one of the best actresses of the cinematographic and theatrical scene in Spain.
 She claimed in a "talk show" of the Spanish TV that "the movie was wretched and unpleasant, but I had a tremendous time together with Alice; he is a very fabulous and funny person.
 Everybody at the shooting knew him as 'The American'.
 He didn't think of himself as a superstar".

 Some of the other actors who appeared in "Monster Dog", among others, were Ricardo Palacios (the sheriff; he's a regular supporting actor in Spanish psychotronic movies) and Emilio Linde (who played the crewman that did practical jokes all the time; he was an actor who played parts in softcore films and horror movies, and currently is a TV games shows host [!!!] ).

-The songs of the film, "Identity Crises" and "See Me In The Mirror", were composed and arranged by Alice himself and Teddy Bautista; The latter is one of the best composers and musicians of the Spanish rock history; he was playing in a progressive rock group called "Los Canarios" during the late 60s, among others, and even produced the Spanish version of "Jesus Christ Superstar", playing the part of Pilate too.
+The songs of the film, "Identity Crises" and "See Me In The Mirror", were composed and arranged by Alice himself and Teddy Bautista; The latter is one of the best composers and musicians in Spanish rock history; he was playing in a progressive rock group called "Los Canarios" during the late 60s, among others, and even produced the Spanish version of "Jesus Christ Superstar", playing the part of Pilate too.
 The band that played those songs was "Dicotomia"; it seems to be that this group was put together just on purpose for playing the movie's soundtrack, as they also made the music for another Spanish-Puerto Rican production in that same year.
 Since then, I was trying to find some reference to that band, but I've found out no biographical or discographical note about them (This maintains my supposition that "Dicotomia" was formed just for that occasion).

 "Monster Dog" was released with the title "Leviatan" in Spain, and showed at the open-air cinemas and downtown movie theaters (they're all gone now).
 It was released in video in 1988/89, and showed on TV just a couple of times.